Will mutations soon make the coronavirus less harmful? | DW | 17.06.2020

-The new wave of infections in China seems to be associated with a mutation of the coronavirus.
-But no call to panic.
-SARS CoV-2 might mutate so it causes a form of rhinitis — often known as the sniffles.
+The new wave of infections in China seems to be associated with a mutation of the coronavirus — but there's no need to panic.
+SARS-CoV-2 might mutate so it causes a form of rhinitis — often known as the sniffles.

 One thing making the development of an effective vaccine or drug against the novel coronavirus so difficult is the fact that a virus constantly changes over time.
 Some six months into the pandemic, researchers worldwide have already registered 100 different variants of SARS-CoV-2.